 - Avoid alcohol.
 Although alcohol will make people drowsy, the effect is short lived and people will often wake up several hours later, unable to fall back asleep.
 Alcohol will keep you from falling into the deeper stages of sleep, where the body does most of its healing.

 - Lose weight.
-Being overweight can increase the risk of sleep apnea, which will prevent a restful sleep.
+Being overweight can increase the risk of sleep apnea, which will prevent restful sleep.

 - Abstain from drinking fluids within 2 hours of going to bed.
 This will reduce the likelihood of needing to get up and go to the bathroom or at least minimize the frequency.